Updated Standards for Ramp Taxi Access to San Francisco International Airport 5.27.2022

-Starting October 1, 2020, the Ramp Taxi Incentive Program is being amended to include changes highlighted below.
-These changes are temporary, until further notice.
+Starting June 1, 2022, the Ramp Taxi Incentive Program is being amended to include changes highlighted below.
+These changes are until further notice.
 SFMTA will continue to evaluate the incentive program and reserves the right to update the program at any time.

-- SFO Short Pass: Ramp taxi drivers that have completed 30 wheelchair trips per month, of which at least 10 must be completed in the outlying area of San Francisco or after hours.
+- Airport Short Incentive: Ramp taxi drivers that have completed 30 wheelchair trips per month, of which at least 10 must be completed in the outlying area of San Francisco or after hours.
 Of those 30 trips, at least 20 must be provided to SF Paratransit wheelchair users.
 Of the 30 wheelchair trips, drivers must serve 8 unique paratransit riders in the month.

 Existing Ramp Taxi Incentives and Program Requirements That Remain in Effect